Black Friday has put itself on the map as one of those days that businesses and consumers look forward to.

 - Giveaway entries

-Feel Unique is an online store selling all kinds of beauty-related products.
+Feelunique is an online store that sells all kinds of beauty-related products.

-In order to promote its Black Friday event, it prompted its existing clients to tell their friends and family members about it in exchange for a special discount plus other combo deals.
+To promote its Black Friday event, it prompted existing clients to tell their friends and family members about it in exchange for a special discount and other combo deals.